sdarlington/sdarlington.github.io/content/posts/2009-10-08-granada-spain.md

 It took all afternoon to wander around and as 6pm approached, the agreed taxi pick-up time, it became clear that there were likely bits that I’d missed but that I was too tired to try to find in any kind of hurry.

 Overall, it was a long, tiring, fun day.
 I slept on my way back to [Canillas de Albaida](http://www.zx81.org.uk/travel/canillas-de-albaida-spain.html), please with what I’d seen.
+[^1]: Why is it that I often end up setting my alarm earlier when on holiday that on a normal working week?
+[^2]: Just imagine the culture shock when I got back to London less than a week later.